 Managing Windows Upgrades: Why Desktop Analytics Is Not Enough

-Managing updates to Windows endpoints has changed.
+Managing upgrades to Windows endpoints has changed.
 Microsoft wants you to stay updated by adopting a service management model, Gartner calls it continuous endpoint engineering.
-Whatever you name it, the concept is simple: You can no longer treat upgrading the Windows OS as a project - it has to become a process your organization can execute at least once per year without blowing up your users or overwhelming your staff.
+Whatever you name it, the concept is simple: You can no longer treat upgrading the Windows OS as a project – it has to become a process your organization can execute at least once per year without blowing up your users or overwhelming your staff.

 Microsoft’s answer, at least for those not yet 100% on Intune, is to use Desktop Analytics.
 As the name suggests, Desktop Analytics analyzes your endpoint environment to figure out what hardware & applications you’re using and then helps sort out what needs to be tested and what can just be upgraded with minimal chance of issues.
 It then auto-populates deployment rings in SCCM to help you test, pilot, and distribute the update with minimal administrative overhead.